-Burlais hosts one of two Local Authority primary aged Specialist Teaching Facilities (STF) for pupils with Speech, Language and Communication Needs.
+Burlais hosts one of two Local Authority primary aged Specialist Teaching Facilities (STF) for pupils with Social Communication with Speech and Language Difficulties (SC and SL).
 All our STF pupils hold a Statement of Special Educational Needs or an IDP (Individual Development Plan) and have been placed at our STF via the Local Authority Additional Learning Needs Panel.
-Our STF has two classes which between them accommodate 24 pupils aged 3-11.
-Each class is staffed by a Specialist Teacher and three Teaching Assistants, all of whom are trained and experienced in working with Pupils with Speech, Language and Communication Needs.
+Our STF has two classes which between them accommodate 16 pupils aged 3-11.
+Each class is staffed by a Specialist Teacher and two Teaching Assistants, all of whom are trained and experienced in working with Pupils with Speech, Language and Communication Needs.
 We also have Speech & Language Therapy Staff working on site giving advice, programmes and direct therapy according to the needs of the children.
-All pupils have an IEP (Individual Education Plan) and have opportunities for carefully planned and supported inclusion into mainstream according to their needs.